 - Ask people you work with to link back to your site.
-After all you don’t ask you don’t get.
-However being on a page with a list of suppliers along with other links has less value than being on a page within which you are the only link.
+After all if you don’t ask you don’t get.
+However, being on a page with a list of suppliers along with other links has less value than being on a page within which you are the only link.

 - Examine your competitors backlink profile to see if there are any good websites that you can approach to get a link on.

 Of course all of this does take a lot of time and is reliant on external forces helping you out.
-Highly recommend not paying for external link building as this is often penalised by Google however getting help from someone to build organic links for you is a much better way forward.
+I would highly recommend NOT paying for external link building as this is often penalised by Google however getting help from someone to build organic links for you is a much better way forward.